 - C.S.
 Lewis, The Four Loves: Affection, Friendship, Eros, Charity.
-Any edition is acceptable. - Additional online sources are listed in this syllabus or available on ereserve.
-Please check online to access readings for this course: https://www.reserves.uwaterloo.ca/ares OR you can go through the LEARN site to access e-reserves for this course.

-Login with your QUEST/WATIAM username/password in either case.

-• Recommended Text (Optional)
+Any edition is acceptable including an on-line edition. - Additional online texts are listed in this syllabus.
+All readings, incoluding The Four Loves, are available on-line.
+Please check online to access readings for this course: go through the LEARN site to access e-reserves for this course.
+Login with your QUEST/WATIAM username/password. - Recommended Text (Optional)